tibordp/terraform-hcloud-dualstack-k8s/README.md

 - Single or multiple control plane nodes (in [HA configuration with stacked `etcd`](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/))
 - containerd for container runtime
-- [Wigglenet](https://github.com/tibordp/wigglenet) as a network plugin
+- [Wigglenet](https://github.com/tibordp/wigglenet) for the network plugin
-  - the primary address family for the cluster is IPv6, which is used for control plane communication
+  - the primary address family for the cluster is configurable, but defaults to IPv6, which is used for control plane communication
   - pods are allocated a private IPv4 address and a public IPv6 from the /64 subnet that Hetzner gives to every node.
 No masquerading needed for outbound IPv6 traffic! 🎉 (stateful firewall rules are still in place, so direct ingress traffic to pods is blocked by default, prefer to expose workloads through Service)
   - Dual-stack and IPv6-only `Service`s get a private (ULA) IPv6 address
   - A full-mesh dynamic overlay network using Wireguard, so pod-to-pod traffic is encrypted (Hetzner private networks [are not encrypted](https://docs.hetzner.com/cloud/networks/faq#is-traffic-inside-hetzner-cloud-networks-encrypted), just segregated)